FFmpeg/FFV1/ffv1.md

     }
 }
 ```
-Figure: A pseudocode description of the read of a binary value in Range Binary mode. {#figureGetRacPseudoCode}
+Figure: A pseudocode description of the read of a binary value in Range binary mode. {#figureGetRacPseudoCode}

 ##### Termination